-The below model helps us to describe the Group beliefs and the way in which they guide the Group action plans and efforts.
+The below model helps us to describe the Group beliefs and the way in which they guide the is the Group focus.
+The objective is to create an environment where everybody feels welcome, free to be themselves and can thrive.

-• Equity is the Group foundational value.
-We believe all Camparistas need to be treated with equity and fairness, while driving meritocracy.
+is the Group foundational value.
+All Camparistas need to be treated with equity and fairness, while driving meritocracy.